NagisaVon/agi-temperature/README.md

 # agi-temperature
-Can feel the AGI tonight
+Can you feel the AGI tonight